LetiziaCaravella/NZQuakeParser/README.md

 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+A copy of the GNU General Public License is listed along with this program.
 ## Folder Structure
-project_root/
+<pre>project_root/
    │
    ├── main.py # Main driver script (run this)
+   │
+   ├── main.ipynb
+   │
    ├── functions.py # Helper functions for parsing, saving, and ID extraction
    │
-├── query/ # Input GeoNet catalogue CSVs
+   ├── query/ # Input GeoNet catalogue (.csv)
    │  └── *.csv
    │
    ├── IDS/ # Generated half-year ID files (.dat)
    │ └── *_ID.dat
    │
    ├── earthquake_data/ # Output parsed earthquake catalogue
    │ └── *_earthquake_data.csv
    │
-├── requirements.txt # list of required libraries
+   ├── requirements.txt # List of required libraries
    │
-└── README.md # This file
+   └── README.md # This file </pre>

 ## How It Works